higebobo/absolute-image-resizer/README.md

 Absolute Image Resizer is resizing image with absolute image size keeping aspect ratio for original image.

-Require Python 2.7 or Python 3.3
+Require Python 2.7 or Python 3.3 and Pillow

 ## Install